0xchase/HACS408E/content/labs/week-07/lab-2/index.md

 {{< downloadbutton file="temp_name.dll" text="temp_name.dll" >}}

-Next rename this file to the correct name that you found in your earlier analysis and rerun the `dyn-load-example.exe` program.
+Next rename this file to the correct name that you found in your earlier analysis and run the `dyn-load-example.exe` program again.
 You should notice that the behavior changes.

 ### Setup Binary Ninja Debugger